Let’s discuss strategies for creating the best senior living websites, shall we?

-According to a study just published by Acquia, 90% of prospects searching online report that the brands they are researching fail to meet their expectations of a good customer experience.
+According to a study by Acquia, 90% of prospects report that the brands they are researching fail to meet their expectations of a good customer experience.
 What are they looking for?
 These three things: convenience, greater personalization, and regular interactions.

 What’s even worse is this: 63% of consumers report that they will abandon a brand if the online experience is poor.

 So how can senior living brands meet prospects’ expectations as people search online?
-Below we review each area—convenience, greater personalization, and regulation interactions—and provide hints and pro tips for improving each one.
+Below we review each area—convenience, greater personalization, and regulation interactions—and provide hints and pro tips for improving each one on your senior living website.

 Convenience means that when a prospect lands on your website, they understand what you do and who you serve.
 Plus, they have choices in how to explore your site to find the information that they’re looking for.
 On average, prospects take 8 seconds to decide if your website is worthy of their time—or if they should move on.